DV

 What is the difference between VGT and VUG?

-VGT (Vanguard Information Technology ETF) tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach, while VUG (Vanguard Growth ETF) tracks CRSP US Large Cap Growth Index with a growth approach.
+VGT (Vanguard Information Technology ETF) holds a basket of Vanguard Information Technology ETF holdings, while VUG (Vanguard Morningstar Growth ETF) tracks Morningstar US Large Cap Growth Index with a growth approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VGT and VUG?